Luminaar/dotfiles/README.md

 # Dotfiles
-This repo contains all configureation files that.
+This repo contains all my configuration files.
 For now it's only my vimrc.